-Why can heat be dangerous?
+Why can hot weather in the UK heatwave be dangerous?

 Excessive heat can:

 - Cause dehydration